-Brighton & Hove Wilder Verges project is trialling improved management for wildlife and biodiversity benefits at 25 verge sites across the city of Brighton & Hove.
+Brighton & Hove Wilder Verges project trialled improved management for wildlife and biodiversity benefits at 25 verge sites across the city of Brighton & Hove.

-Brighton & Hove City Council are working with Brighton & Hove’s Wildlife Forum and volunteers from across the city to deliver the project, the aim of which is to monitor how changing the management of amenity grassland such as verges benefits urban nature.
-Natural England have provided funding for the project as part of their work to explore the potential of urban nature recovery networks in England.
+Brighton & Hove City Council worked with Brighton & Hove’s Wildlife Forum and volunteers from across the city to deliver the project, the aim of which was to monitor how changing the management of amenity grassland such as verges benefits urban nature.
+Natural England provided funding for the project as part of their work to explore the potential of urban nature recovery networks in England.

 Improved management on these sites will mean the verges are left unmown through the main flowering season – which is usually between March / April and August / September – to allow plants to grow to maturity and flower.

 The Wilder Verges project has worked with volunteers to undertake baseline ecological surveying of some key grass verges and areas around the city, which have been identified as having good potential to increase biodiversity & habitat connectivity in the city.